 I just discovered that the Millennium Village Project has a blog, which (surprise!) is less concerned with a sincere discussion of development than with promoting the organisation’s beliefs and activities.
-One particular entry stood out that I found deeply disheartening:
+One

 Instead of fundraising, last year at Carleton University, Students To End Extreme Poverty campaigned to get a question to referendum whereby students would vote on whether or not they would pay an extra $6 per person annually in tuition fees to help finance a Millennium Village.
 We got 73% of the vote.
 The 20,000 students at Carleton now contribute over $120,000 annually to Millennium Promise.